 The Equality Act 2010 is the main piece of law in England, Wales and Scotland to protect particular groups from disadvantage or unfair treatment.
 Equal opportunities and discrimination are “transferred matters” under the Northern Ireland Act 1998.
 As such, with a few exceptions the Act does not form part of the law of Northern Ireland.

-There are seven ‘protected characteristics’ and three forms of ‘prohibited conduct’.
+There are nine ‘protected characteristics’ and three forms of ‘prohibited conduct’.
 A protected characteristic means someone is entitled to legal protection on the grounds of a particular feature, for example their sex.
 There are five specific areas or activities covered by different parts of the Act.
 Anti-discrimination laws do not cover anything else you do or plan to do.
 Private activities are NOT covered by these anti-discrimination laws.

 |Protected characteristics:||Prohibited conduct:||Activities:|